-There, police said they engaged in a shootout at a three-story house a suicide bomber, who blew himself up and led to the building’s collapse.
-He was killed while the blast wounded six foreigners and five members of security forces, according to the Interior Ministry’s statement.
+There, police said they engaged in a shootout at a three-story house with a suicide bomber, who blew himself up and caused the building to collapse.
+He was killed, while the blast wounded six foreigners and five members of security forces, according to the Interior Ministry’s statement.
 Five others were arrested, including a woman, it said.

 Saudi state television aired footage after the raid Friday near the Grand Mosque, showing police and rescue personnel running through the neighborhood’s narrow streets.
-The blast demolished the building, its walls crushing a parked car as what appeared to be shrapnel and bullet holes peppered nearby structures.
+The blast demolished the building, its walls crushing a parked car.
+Nearby structures appeared to be peppered with shrapnel and bullet holes.

-The Interior Ministry “confirms that this terrorist network, whose terrorist plan was thwarted, violated, in what they would have perpetrated, all sanctities by targeting the security of the Grand Mosque, the holiest place on Earth.”
+The Interior Ministry said the thwarted “terrorist plan” would have violated “all sanctities by targeting the security of the Grand Mosque, the holiest place on Earth.”

-“They obeyed their evil and corrupt self-serving schemes managed from abroad whose aim is to destabilize the security and stability of this blessed country,” the statement said.
+“They obeyed their evil and corrupt self-serving schemes managed from abroad whose aim is to destabilize the security and stability of this blessed country,” it said.

 The ministry did not name the group involved in the attack.
 The ultraconservative Sunni kingdom battled an al-Qaida insurgency for years and more recently has faced attacks from a local branch of the Islamic State group.
-Neither group immediately claimed those arrested, though Islamic State sympathizers online have urged more attacks as an offensive in Iraq slowly squeezes the extremists out of Mosul and their de facto capital of Raqqa in Syria comes under daily bombing from a U.S.-led coalition.
+Neither group immediately claimed involvement, though IS sympathizers online have urged more attacks as an offensive in Iraq slowly squeezes the extremists out of Mosul and their de facto capital of Raqqa in Syria comes under daily bombing from a U.S.-led coalition.

-The Grand Mosque has been the target of militants before, in part as it represents a symbol of the ruling Al Saud family’s clout in the Islamic world.
-King Salman is known as the “custodian of the two holy mosques,” a title used by the monarchs before him as well.
+The Grand Mosque has been the target of militants before, in part because it represents a symbol of the ruling Al Saud family’s clout in the Islamic world.
+The Saudi monarch bears the title of “custodian of the two holy mosques.”

 In 1979, some 250 militants seized the mosque and held it for two weeks as they demanded the royal family abdicate the throne.
 When Saudi troops stormed the mosque, the official death toll was 229, including extremists and soldiers.